Leonardo has been an online writer for over three years. He is a trained electromechanical engineer with an MBA.

-Knowing which home devices are top consumers of electricity is important: if you want to reduce your electric bill, that is where your focus should be.
+If you want to reduce your electric bill, you should know which home devices are the top consumers of electricity.
 Devices such as air conditioners and electric resistance heaters should be used with moderation, unless you want to get a huge bill from your utility company!

-There are also devices whose consumption is insignificant, and you can use them as needed without fear of a huge bill.
+But do you know which devices consume very little energy?
+These are the ones you can use as needed without fear of a huge bill.

-Cellphone chargers typically draw around 5 watts when charging a phone, and less than 1 watt when on stand-by.
+Cellphone chargers typically draw around five watts when charging a phone, and less than one watt when on stand-by.
 If we assume the cost of electricity to be $0.15/kWh, this is what it costs to charge your phone for one hour:

 - Energy = 0.005 kW x 1 hr = 0.005 kWh

 - Cost = 0.005 kWh x $0.15/kWh = $0.00075

 Assume you charge your phone for three hours each day, for a total of 1,095/year.
 The total energy expense is . . . $0.82!

 In other words, the power consumption of a cellphone charger is insignificant.
 Of course, it is still recommendable that you unplug it when not using it.
 The savings for you are negligible, but if everyone has the habit the environmental benefit adds up!

 Depending on what programs you're running, a laptop computer can draw something in the range of 20 to 70 watts.
 How much you consume depends on what you're doing: Typing a document in Microsoft Word is much less power-intensive than running a 25-player raid in World of Warcraft, to provide a drastic example.

 Let's assume your laptop is your main tool for work, and you have it on for around eight hours each day.
 With respect to power consumption, let's assume 40 watts.
 Having a laptop on for 2,300 hours/year is equivalent to: